Last Updated on

-The answer is a resounding YES, as Page, Arizona, quickly became one of my favorite small towns in America.
+The answer is a resounding YES.
+In fact, Page, Arizona, quickly became one of my favorite small towns in America.
 Page is a small town in northern Arizona barely across the border from Utah.
 In fact, many of the best natural wonders in Page cross into Utah, as well (the Colorado River and Glen Canyon, for example).
 Page is a great stop for anyone making the drive into the Grand Canyon, as it has enough restaurants, hotels, and things to do to make for a fun 1-5 day pit stop.

 We loved the quaint feel of Page.
 As much as the amazing things to do, I fell in love with the charm of small-town life.
 We stayed at a warm and cozy motel, got heartfelt advice on things to do from the happy locals, and ate at wonderful family-owned restaurants.
 Page truly embodies the spirit of Small Town, U.S.A.